ShauryaProjects/FormVerse/REDIS-SETUP.md

 To deploy to Vercel, you need to add the Redis URL as an environment variable:

 1. Go to your Vercel dashboard
-2. Select your Formify project
+2. Select your FormVerse project
 3. Go to Settings > Environment Variables
 4. Add a new variable:
    - **Name**: `REDIS_URL`